-from the take-a-stand dept
+from the let's-celebrate-a-rare-win-for-the-public dept

 Back in September last year, Mike wrote about the remarkable court ruling in India that copyright is not inevitable, divine or a natural right.
 As we have been reporting since 2013, the case in question was brought by three big Western publishers against Delhi University and a photocopy shop over "course packs" -- bound collections of photocopied extracts from books and journals that are sold more cheaply than the sources.
 Although the High Court of Delhi ruled that photocopying textbooks in this way is fair use, that was not necessarily the end of the story: the publishers might have appealed to India's Supreme Court.
 But as the Spicy IP site reports, they didn't:

 In a stunning development, OUP, CUP and Taylor & Francis just withdrew their copyright law suit filed against Delhi University (and its photocopier, Rameshwari) 5 years ago!
 They indicated this to the Delhi high court in a short and succinct filing made this morning.

 This withdrawal brings to an end one of the most hotly contested IP battles ever, pitting as it did multinational publishers against academics and students.